Ozone

 Website design

 Ozone is a leading architectural hardware manufacturer in India, known for premium-quality glass fittings, partitions, and architectural systems.
-Their slim frame glass partition system is one of their fastest-growing premium product categories but the existing website experience didn’t reflect the product’s value and premium positioning.

 Role